Nutrition Journalism Award

 One of the aims of the Media Program is to provide accurate and practical nutrition information to consumers through the media.
 The Program also aims to address misinformation in media.
 DAA established the ‘Nutrition Journalism Award’ to achieve the following objectives:

 - To encourage accurate and responsible reporting on nutrition issues in the media.

 - To acknowledge and celebrate quality nutrition reporting by Australian journalists.

-In response to feedback from Australian journalists, we have changed the structure of the Award, starting in 2016.
-Journalists will be able to submit to either the short-lead or the long-lead category.
-These categories will be judged separately and a prize will be awarded in each category.
+In response to feedback from Australian journalists, we changed the structure of the Award in 2016.
+Journalists are able to submit to either the short-lead or the long-lead category.
+These categories are judged separately and a prize is awarded in each category.

 - Nominated entries from print, television, radio or online media will be accepted.

-- Nominated entries must have been published, broadcast or televised through media outlets reaching at least 10,000 people.
+- Nominated entries must have been published, broadcast or televised through media outlets reaching at least 10,000 consumers.

 - Applicants must be based in Australia at the time of the publication or broadcast of the media item.